DataDog/datadog-agent/docs/public/components/common-patterns.md

 ## Groups

-`Fx` [groups](https://pkg.go.dev/go.uber.org/fx#hdr-Value_Groups) are a useful feature that make it easier to produce and consume many values of the same type produced in different parts of the codebase.
-A component can add any type into groups which can be consumed by other components.
+Fx [groups](https://pkg.go.dev/go.uber.org/fx#hdr-Value_Groups) help you produce and consume values of the same type, even if these values are produced in different parts of the codebase.
+A component can add any type into a group; this group can then consumed by other components.

 For example: